rails/rails/guides/source/active_record_validations.md

 After Active Record has performed validations, any failures can be accessed through the [`errors`][] instance method, which returns a collection of errors.
-By definition, an object is valid if this collection is empty after running validations.
+By definition, an object is valid if the collection is empty after running validations.

 Note that an object instantiated with `new` will not report errors